Heart valve surgery

 Taking the "Open" Out of Open Heart Valve Replacements

-Replacing damaged heart valves without open heart surgery is possible for some patients with a new procedure called Transcatheter Aortic Valve Replacement (TAVR).
-Leesburg Regional Medical Center became one of the first hospitals in the country to perform TAVR for treatment of severe aortic valve stenosis, using a catheter inserted between the ribs of the left lower chest.
+Replacing damaged heart valves without open heart surgery is possible for some patients with a procedure called Transcatheter Aortic Valve Replacement (TAVR).
+UF Health Leesburg Hospital became one of the first hospitals in the country to perform TAVR for treatment of severe aortic valve stenosis, using a catheter inserted between the ribs of the left lower chest.
 This FDA-approved treatment for people suffering from severe aortic stenosis with no other treatment options, followed quickly on the heels of the hospital performing the region's first TAVR through the femoral artery in the groin.

 Aortic valve stenosis is a disease of the heart valves in which the opening of the aortic valve is narrowed preventing it from opening and closing properly causing the heart to work harder to push blood through the aortic valve increasing the patient's risk pf heart failure.